 OUR MISSION

-Dr. Carla Simon has bred and trained working Brittany Spaniels since 1999 (for Hunter’s Heart Ltd., in Calgary, Canada).
-She is a sought-after speaker who presented at the World Detector Dog Organization 2021 Conference and drew a sold-out crowd of more than 600 at UBC’s Chan Centre for the Performing Arts.
+Dr. Carla Simon has bred and trained working Brittany Spaniels since 1999 at Hunter’s Heart Ltd., in Calgary, Canada.
+She is a sought-after speaker who presented at the World Detector Dog Organization Conference and drew a sold-out crowd of more than 600 at UBC’s Chan Centre for the Performing Arts.

-Hunter's Heart has trained detection trainers and handlers using diverse target odors, including medical alerts, wildlife conservation, pipeline leaks, law enforcement, human remains, bed bugs, birds, wildlife conservation, lost property, shed antlers, handler scent, narcotics, explosives, scent discrimination, lost items, tracking, mantrailing, truffles and pet dogs for nosework competitions.
+Carla has trained detection trainers and handlers on target odors including wildlife conservation, pipeline leaks, law enforcement, medical alerts, human remains, bed bugs, birds, lost property, shed antlers, handler scent, narcotics, explosives, scent discrimination, lost items, tracking, mantrailing, truffles and pet dogs for nosework competitions.

 Carla prioritizes ongoing continuing education.
 She has been inspired by training with the CNCA Law Enforcement Training Institute (USA), Penn Vet Working Dog Conference, NPMA Global Bed Bug Congress, Scandinavian Working Dog Institute, Dick Staal (Netherlands), Andrew Ramsey, Simon Prins, Karen Kroyer, John Rogerson (UK), and many others.